telerik/winforms-docs/controls/richtexteditor/features/mentions/mentions-overview.md

 >note If the mention character applied to a mention provider is already used by another provider, an InvalidOperationException is thrown.

+>note `Space` can't be applied as a mention character.

 # See Also

 * [Custom Mention Provider]({%slug richtexteditor-features-mentions-custom-provider%})